For datasets acquired with DJI Phantom 4 RTK (P4RTK) we recommend the following workflow:

 A workaround is to either provide the offset between the desired datum and the ellipsoid of the selected horizontal coordinate system or select the option Arbitrary Coordinate System for the outputs and the GCPs and import GCPs with coordinates in the coordinate system you specified.

-More in the When to use the Geoid Height Above the Ellipsoid Function? article.
+More in the When to use the Geoid Height Above the Ellipsoid Function? and How to define Pix4D outputs with respect to a Geoid model articles.

 Do I need to enable the linear shutter optimization?